Malaysian names: Chinese names

-Some Chinese use a Western personal name (for example, Denise Foo), and some use this in preference to a Chinese given name.
+Some Chinese use a Western personal name (for example, Denise Lau), and some use this in preference to a Chinese given name.
 Most of these are used by Chinese Malaysian Christians, or Chinese who primarily speak English.
-On official documents, this name is either written in the order Western given name - surname - Chinese given name (e.g., Denise Foo Li Leen) or surname - Chinese given name - Western given name (e.g., Foo Li Leen Denise), or Western given name - Chinese given name - surname (e.g., Denise Li Leen Foo).
+On official documents, it's Western given name - Chinese given name - surname (e.g., Denise Sook Ying Lau).
 In general practice, only one of the given names (the Western or Chinese name) is used.
 Chinese Malaysian Muslims may use Arabic given names while some use Arabic-derived Chinese names, e.g., Firdaus Fong Siew Chong.

 As no formal system of romanisation is imposed on Chinese names in Malaysia at the time of birth registration, names are often romanised according to the judgment of the registration clerk or according to the preference of the proposer.
 Hence, romanisation errors are not uncommon resulting in unusual names.
 Since the 1980s, Pinyin names are becoming more common, although one would not say popular.
-The Pinyin form is based on Mandarin or Putonghua, whereas most existing romanised surnames are based on dialects.
-For example, a Tan (Fujian dialect) is Chen in the Pinyin form.
-In Fuzhou, the existing romanised form is Ding, both Tan and Ding are correct depending which sound they prefer as Chinese character have more than one pronunciation.
-As parents prefer their children to have the same romanised surname as their father, names such as Tan Jia Ling where Tan is in Hokkien and Jia Ling in Mandarin are becoming common.
+The Pinyin form is based on Mandarin (Putonghua), whereas most existing romanised surnames are based on dialects.
+For example, Tan (in Fujian dialect) is Chen in the Pinyin form.
+In Foochow and Henghua dialects, the existing romanised form is Ding (or Ting).
+Both Tan and Ding (or Ting) are correct depending on which sound they prefer as the same Chinese character have more than one pronunciation.
+For example, in Hakka dialect, the existing romanised form for Chen is Chin, whereas in Cantonese and Kwongsai dialects, the existing romanised form is pronounced as Chan.
+Meanwhile, in Teochew dialect, the existing romanised form for Chen is pronounced as Tang.

+As parents prefer their children to have the same romanised surname as their father, names such as Tan Jia Ling where Tan is in Hokkien and the given name of Jia Ling in Mandarin are becoming a common form of naming style these days.